What is the Licensing (Scotland) Act 2005?

 Let’s look at each one in more detail.

-A Premises Licence is for businesses like pubs, clubs, restaurants, and shops that want to sell alcohol.
-To get this license, the business must apply to the local council (Licensing Board) and prove that they meet all the legal requirements, including things like:
+A Premises licence is a licence granted to businesses such as pubs, clubs, restaurants and shops that wish to sell alcohol.
+In order to obtain this license, the business should submit an application to the local council (Licensing Board) and prove that they meet all the legal requirements, including things like:

 An Occasional Licence is for special events, such as weddings, festivals, or one-off events where alcohol is sold temporarily.
 This licence is different from the other two because it’s for short-term sales.
 You’ll need to apply for this licence if you’re hosting an event that involves selling alcohol.